dprint/dprint/website/blog/dprint-rewritten-in-rust.md

 ## Sponsorship Requirement for Commercial Maintainers

-Dprint is and will always be free for formatting open source projects whose primary maintainer is not a for-profit company.
+dprint is and will always be free for formatting open source projects whose primary maintainer is not a for-profit company.
 Unfortunately dprint's growth isn't sustainable without support from for-profit companies and this support would help drive this project forward.
 If you wish to use dprint on a code base whose primary maintainer is a for-profit company or individual, then you must sponsor the project.
-See [https://dprint.dev/sponsor](https://dprint.dev/sponsor) for more details.
+See [https://dprint.dev/sponsor](https://dprint.dev/sponsor) for more details. _Edit:_ The CLI is now open source, so this requirement no longer exists.

 ## Future

-Dprint is still in the early stages, so there's still a lot of work to do.
+dprint is still in the early stages, so there's still a lot of work to do.
 Overall, the main goals are to...

 1. Continue improving support for existing languages.
 2. Expand support to other languages.